eunomia-bpf/eunomia-bpf/ewasm/README.md

 ```

 Run `./build` to build the WASM module.
 Please install WASI SDK, download the [wasi-sdk](https://github.com/CraneStation/wasi-sdk/releases) release and extract the archive to default path `/opt/wasi-sdk`.

+For the kernel code, please refer to [../examples/bpftools/opensnoop](../examples/bpftools/opensnoop).

 ## compile